 9. Learn to break the boredom!
 Part of failing mental health is no way to occupy yourself.
 Routines are key but they can also become boring and tedious.
 You need a change now so that you can keep this going.
 Alter your usual walking routes and plan a road trip that’s going to get you to that beach you’ve been craving!
 You need to break up your boredom and however you do it, make sure that it’s the right way to do it for you!

 10. Don’t rely on substances.
 Mental health professionals will give you regulated and safe substances that you can rely on.
 The worst thing that you could do otherwise is to rely on substances like alcohol and drugs to get you through.
 You don’t need them, so don’t use them!
 You need to avoid self-medication as these can often aggravate the issues.
+This can certainly be the case if you are dealing with co-occurring BPD and addiction, for example.

 11. Always, always ask for help.
 Whether it’s with your comfortable space project or you need someone to kick a ball with to decompress you need help and you should always ask for it without embarrassment.
 You deserve support, but it’s only going to be there if you ask for it.